 Jesse J. Jenner

-Jesse Jenner is a partner in Ropes & Gray's Intellectual Property Group and a member of the firm's Policy Committee.
+Jesse Jenner is a partner in Ropes & Gray's intellectual property group and for 10 years was a member of the firm's Policy Committee.
 He joined Ropes & Gray in 2005 when it merged with Fish & Neave, the firm where he had been a partner since 1981 and served as Managing Partner from 2000 through 2004.
-Jesse has over 35 years of experience with patent lawsuits, including numerous Federal Circuit appeals.
+Jesse has over 40 years of experience with patent lawsuits, including numerous Federal Circuit appeals.
 He litigates in all technological areas, but his trial practice has focused particularly in electronics and electronic products, semiconductor technology and manufacturing, medical products, telecommunications and the Internet.

 Jesse has been lead counsel in more than 100 lawsuits, representing both plaintiffs and defendants.
 Representative clients include Cognex, Emerson Electric, Ford, Georgia Pacific, LG Electronics, Lucent, Motorola, Pitney Bowes, Symbol Technologies and Varian.
 His most well-known case was a two-and-a-half month trial on behalf of Cognex, the leading machine vision manufacturer, and the bar code manufacturing industry led by Symbol Technologies, against the Lemelson Foundation, which resulted in a judgment that 76 claims of 16 Lemelson patents were invalid, unenforceable and not infringed.
 He also argued the appeal to the Federal Circuit that established the viability of the prosecution laches defense.

 - Cited, “Comcast X1 Set-Top Boxes Infringed 2 Rovi Patents, ITC Says,” Law360 (November 22, 2017)